 - Children should participate in 60 minutes of physical activity daily.

 - Find things you like to do.
 Whether it’s walking, swimming, cycling, hiking, dancing, etc, all forms of movement count!

 - Have an accountability partner – include your family, friends, and pets, or join a local Walk with a Doc group.

 - Find ways to incorporate movement into your daily activities:

 - Walk to work, or start & end your work day with a walk

 - Take the stairs instead of the elevator

 - Park further away in the parking lot

-- Host walking meetings at work
+- Host walking meetings or phone calls

 - Move during TV commercial breaks